 ||Includes three QRD1114 line sensors (2 front, 1 rear) wired into QTI configuration for digital or analog operation.
 Three headers connect to your control board.
 A circuit diagram is printed on the pcb.

 ||0.020" stainless steel angled scoop (can be legally sharpened to 0.010")

 ||An underweight mini-sumo is at a disadvantage!
 This steel ballast keeps the center of gravity low.

 ||Four 6-32x0.375" screws for mounting the scoop, ballast and stand-offs.
 Four for securing circuit board to standoffs.
 Four washers for spacing ballast fro

 Two hex wrenches included for tightening screws and setscrews.

-||The chassis has a spot to accomodate a 26x53x26mm (2x1x1") battery.
+||The chassis has a spot to accomodate a 44x24x29mm (1.75x0.93x1.15") battery.
 Our Rhino 11.1V 360mAh or Nanotech 11.1V 180mAh fit perfectly and will run the robot for dozens of matches.
-Some Velcro will secure it in place.
+Min/Max Voltage: 6V-16V.

 ||In the chassis kit, the brains are up to you.
-We carry the user-friendly Arduino Uno's, but boards from the SumoVore, Mark III, SumoBot or even an Arduino all work!
-Use the PCB Mount Kit to fit board with different hole patterns.
+We carry the user-friendly Arduino Uno's, but boards from the SumoVore, Mark III, or SumoBot will all work.
+Use the PCB Mount Kit to fit boards with different hole patterns.

 ||Opponent detection can be anything you desire.
-Infrared emitters/sensors are most commong, but ultrasonic sensors are an option too.
+Infrared emitters/sensors are most common, but ultrasonic sensors are an option too.

 Orders normally ship within 1-2 days.
 Other Gold Spark motor ratios